From $297k Spend to $3.9M in Generated Pipeline

 Tools & Technologies Used

-• Analysis Tools: Advanced excel modeling, SQL queries via HubSpot API
+Analysis Tools: Advanced excel modeling, SQL queries via HubSpot API

-• Attribution Modeling: Custom multi-touch attribution using UTM parameters and 6Sense intent data
+Attribution Modeling: Custom multi-touch attribution using UTM parameters and 6Sense intent data

-• Visualization: Hubspot for executive dashboards
+Visualization: Hubspot dashboards for company executives

 Conclusion